 On May 25, the Insurance Institute for Highway Safety (IIHS) came out with an alarming announcement.
 As the economy improves and more workers are regularly driving on our nation’s roads and highways, the driver death rate is predicted to rise.
 With current expectations for the economy to continue its recovery, the IIHS expects driver death rates to increase slightly in the next few years.
 All of this underscores the importance of staying alert and practicing safe driving habits.

-As Richmond auto accident lawyers and tractor trailer accident attorneys, we want to emphasize that safe driving habits are critical to protecting your life and the lives of those you love.
+As Richmond auto accident lawyers and truck accident attorneys, we want to emphasize that safe driving habits are critical to protecting your life and the lives of those you love.

 Working from predictions by the U.S. Bureau of Labor Statistics, which forecasts a 1.7 percent decrease in unemployment between 2014 and 2024, the IIHS predicts that traffic deaths peaked in 2016 and will slowly decrease to about 34,400 deaths in 2024, compared with 35,092 recorded in 2015.